jonscon/jonscon.github.io/README.md

-# Songs with Friends - Stephen Chung, Christopher Bried, Jonathan Cheng
+# Songs with Friends
-( ᵔ ᴥ ᵔ )

-## Reflection
-For this project, we ran into some minor details.
+This is a communal Spotify listening room for all users to listen to the same music at the same time!

 ## Features:
 1. Database reset endpoint - should reset upon host exit.